thegsi/webmaps-t/README.md

 Combine with https://github.com/visjs/vis-timeline

-For the purposes of the hack funded by Pelagios project outlined here: https://medium.com/pelagios/introducing-the-webmaps-t-working-group-7cff98021e42
+For the purposes of the hack funded by Pelagios project and held at the British Liobrary September 2019 outlined here: https://medium.com/pelagios/introducing-the-webmaps-t-working-group-7cff98021e42

 ### Instructions